Upfront Timeslots

 • They want to be informed how long they have before their reservation expires but don’t want to feel pressured

-• They have hesitation around lmiting the available assortment to shop
+• They have hesitation around limiting the available assortment to shop

-• They do not understand the logic that enables Blue Truck as a fulfillment option (basket and lead time)
+• They do not understand the logic that enables Kroger Delivery as a fulfillment option (basket and lead time)

 Sample of a question and data from a survey run via UserZoom in 2022